Por Debajo de la Mesa: Release and reception

 "Por Debajo de la Mesa" serviced to radio stations across Latin America on 5 July 1997.
 In the United States, the song debuted at number two on the Billboard Hot Latin Songs chart on the week of 2 August 1997.
-Six weeks later, it peaked at number one on the chart where and remained on the position for four weeks.
+Six weeks later, it peaked at number one on the chart and remained on the position for four weeks.
 "Por Debajo de la Mesa" ended 1997 as the eighth best-performing Latin single of the year in the United States.
 The track also peaked at number one on the Billboard Latin Pop Songs chart where it spent five weeks on top of the chart and was the best-performing Latin pop song of the year in the country.

-Despite giving Romances a positive review, Chicago Tribune editor Achy Obejas called "Por Debajo de la Mesa" a "lame" song and cited it as one of the songs where Miguel beginning is "to slip" on his ballad recordings.
+Despite giving Romances a positive review, Chicago Tribune editor Achy Obejas called "Por Debajo de la Mesa" a "lame" song and cited it as one of the songs where Miguel is beginning "to slip" on his ballad recordings.
 Mario Tarradell of The Dallas Morning News felt the track's arrangements "is so stifling, so precious, it's difficult to feel any sensuality.
 Mr. Miguel tries to muster a seductive tone, but it's no use.
 This is a love song for the chaste."
 It received a nomination for Pop Song of the Year at the Lo Nuestro Awards of 1998, losing to "Si Tú Supieras" by Alejandro Fernández.
 Manzanero was given a BMI Latin Award for composition of the song due to it being one of the best-performing Latin songs of the year.
 At the inaugural Juventud Awards in 2004, "Por Debajo de la Mesa" was nominated in the category for "La Más Pegajosa" ("Catchiest Tune"), but lost to "El Za Za Za" by Liberación.